 - 3 years old

-- This activity helps teach children learn gratitude and patience.
+- This activity helps teach children to learn gratitude and patience.

 Serving Food to Others